 Phoenix Feather School of Tai Chi

-About the School, Classes and Instructor
+About the School, Classes and Training

 School

 Phoenix Feather School of Tai Chi was set up in 2008 with the aim of promoting Chen Style Tai Chi in the East Kent of England.
-The School received a warm welcome and currently offers a variety of Tai Chi classes in Canterbury, Folkestone and Dover and boasts of growing numbers of enthusiastic and hardworking students.
+The School received a warm welcome and currently offers a variety of Tai Chi classes in Canterbury, Folkestone and Hawkinge and boasts of growing numbers of enthusiastic and hardworking students.

 Who Can Join